gabriel-pimentel/gabriel-pimentel/README.md

 - 🤓 My name is Gabriel Pimentel
 - 🔭 I'm currently working at Ipojuca City Hall as an IT Support
-- 📚 I'm a computer scientist student from Universidade Federal Rural de Pernambuco
+- 📚 I'm a computer scientist student from Universidade Federal de Pernambuco

 ## 🧰 Toolbox
 These are some tools I've been working with: